How Many Miles Should a Used Engine Have? The Complete Mileage Guide

 Previous Use

-An engine from a fleet vehicle with documented maintenance may be better than one from an unknown private owner, even with higher mileage.
+An engine from a fleet vehicle with documented maintenance may be in better condition than one from an unknown private owner, even with higher mileage.

 What Matters More Than Mileage

-When evaluating a used engine, prioritize these factors alongside mileage:
+When evaluating a used engine, consider these factors alongside mileage:

 1. Compression Test Results

-This test measures cylinder pressure and reveals the true internal condition of the engine.
-Good compression numbers matter more than mileage alone.
+This test measures cylinder pressure and reveals the internal condition of the engine.
+Good compression numbers can be more important than mileage alone.

 2. Visual Inspection